-While the impact, and the inconvenience, on those who suddenly find themselves without an educational home is considerable, many institutions including American Public University have team representatives prepared to help you transfer and maintain continuity in your education.
+While the impact and the inconvenience on those students who suddenly find themselves without an educational home is considerable, many institutions, including American Public University, have team representatives prepared to help you transfer and maintain continuity in your education.

-Call 877-777-9081, email email@example.com, or Live Chat to connect with an admission representative for assistance.
-Normal hours are Monday through Thursday, 8 a.m. to 7 p.m.
-ET, and Friday and Saturday from 9 a.m. to 4 p.m ET.
+Call 877-777-9081, email firstname.lastname@example.org or start a Live Chat to connect with an admissions representative for assistance.
+Normal hours are Monday through Friday, 8 a.m. to 9 p.m.
+ET, and Saturdays and Sundays from 10 a.m. to 6 p.m ET.

-2. Gather Your Academic & Financial Aid Records Immediately
+2. Gather Your Academic and Financial Aid Records Immediately

 According to the U.S. Department of Education website, “It’s important for you to obtain your academic and financial aid records if your school closes since you might need those records if you plan to attend another school.”

-ECA colleges are currently developing a support website that will be available about December 17.
-It will provide details on the transcript process and other important information.
 Be sure to check back often and request all of your records as soon as possible.
-That way you will have the documentation needed when you’re ready to transfer to your next university and to fast-track you into a new program and minimize the delay to completing your education.
+That way, you will have the documentation needed when you’re ready to transfer to your next university, so that you can be moved into a new program, minimize delays and complete your education.

 3. Understand Your Financial Aid Options